 How To Find Oklahoma Bankruptcy Records & Forgiven Debts

 People interested in tracking down bankruptcy records and/or forgiven debts can check out the aforementioned PACER website.
-Copies come at $0.10 per page with documents are capped at $3.00, and the price of audio files is $2.40 each.
+Copies come at $0.10 per page, with documents capped at $3.00, and the price of audio files is $2.40 each.

 The US Bankruptcy Court of the Eastern District of Oklahoma and the US Bankruptcy Court of the Western District of Oklahoma provide a free Voice Case Information System, which allows individuals to get limited case information any day of the week.
 The number is (866)-222-8029 (Ext.
 6323 for Eastern, Ext.
 6324 for Western).